cybercongress/go-cyber/README.md

  <img src="./docs/img/cyber.png"/>
 </div>

-## What is Cyberd
+## What is Cyber

-Cyberd is a knowledge consensus computer or a search engine, which computes the [cyber•Rank]() like token, that is a weighted [Page Rank]() of a knowledge graph of the [Content IDentificators (CIDs)](), that are linked to each other with the help of [cyberlinks]():
+Cyber is a knowledge consensus computer or a search engine, which computes the [cyber~Rank]() like token, that is a weighted [Page Rank]() of a knowledge graph of the [Content IDentificators (CIDs)](), that are linked to each other with the help of [cyberlinks]():

 ```
 CID1 -----> CID2
 ```

 Cyberlinks are committed by Web3 agents.
 They are links between two CIDs.
 In its current implementation, a CID is an IPFS hash of the CIDv0 or of the CIDv1 versions.
-A web3 agent can link any keyword with a CID and cyberd will wrap these keywords in an IPFS hash; and then, create a link between the two hashes, with a weight corresponding to the users' stake.
+A web3 agent can link CID of any keyword, app, whatever with a other CID and and then, create a link between the two hashes, with a weight corresponding to the stake.

 All the cyberlinks with a given weight are stored within the knowledge graph.
 The graph is re-computed by the validators every given number of blocks.
-For the calculations, we've implemented "the proof of relevance" root-hash, which is computed on the Cuda GPUs every round.
-As this is the best way to calculate a Merkle tree - faster.
-The volume is important because we must load the whole graph into the memory to do the calculations.
+For the calculations, we've implemented "the proof of relevance" root-hash, which is computes from CIDs rank values (which computes on CUDA GPUs every round).

 Cyberd is the first implementation of the cyber protocol.
 It is based on the [cosmos-SDK](https://github.com/cosmos/cosmos-sdk) and [tendermint BFT Consensus](https://github.com/tendermint/tendermint).

 This implementation uses a very simple bandwidth model.
 The main goal of the model is to reduce the daily networks growth to a given constant.

 Thus, here we introduce [resource credits(RS)]().
 Each message, of a transaction type - for example, a "link" or a "send" have been assigned an RS cost.
 We call this "Bandwidth".
 A users bandwidth depends on its balance and is equal to the sum of their liquid and staked tokens.
 The users' bandwidth is a recoverable value.
-Full recovery of the bandwidths quantity, from 0 to maximum value - takes 24 hours.
+Full recovery of the bandwidths quantity, from 0 to maximum value - takes `RecoveryWindow` blocks.

-There is a period `AdjustPricePeriod`, summing how much RS or bandwidth was spent during that period (`AdjustPricePeriodTotalSpent`).
-Also, there is a constant `AdjustPricePeriodDesiredSpent`, which is used to calculate the network load.
-The `AdjustPricePeriodTotalSpent/AdjustPricePeriodDesiredSpent` ratio defines the so-called current `price multiplier`.
+There is a period `AdjustPricePeriod`, summing how much RS or bandwidth was spent during that period (`RecoveryPeriod`).
+The `SpentBandwidth/DesirableBandwidth` ratio defines the so-called current `price multiplier`.
 If the network usage is low, the `price multiplier` adjusts the message cost (simply by multiplying) to allow a user with a lower stake to make more transactions.
 If the demand for resources increases, the `price multiplier` goes `>1` thus, increasing message cost and limiting final tx count for a long-term period (RC recovery will be `<` then RC spending).

 ## For validators